loloToster/openweather-api-node/README.md

 ![NPM](https://nodei.co/npm/openweather-api-node.png?compact=true)

 Simple Node.js package that makes it easy to work with OpenWeather API.

+Currently Supported APIs:
+  * Weather (from OneCall)
+  * Geocoding
+  * Historical (from OneCall)

 If you want to learn how to use this package check out examples in *examples* folder.
 The only thing that you need to get started is API key if you don't have one go to [OpenWeatherMap website](https://openweathermap.org/) and get it.
-For now this package supports only some weather calls but we are planning on adding more features like: air pollution, maps and all the other stuff that is available for free in OpenWeatherMap API.
+For now this package supports only a part of the API but we are planning on adding more features like: air pollution, maps and all the other stuff that is available for free in OpenWeatherMap API.

 ## Simple Example
 ```js